 Do you love adventure when you travel?
 Have you ever wanted to take hot air balloon rides when you are visiting a new place but unsure about them?

-Last summer I went on my first hot air balloon ride in Arizona with Hot Air Expeditions courtesy of Visit Phoenix, and many people have asked how the experience was.
+A few summers ago I went on my first hot air balloon ride in Arizona, and many people have asked how the experience was.

-Normally I am a lounge-by-the-resort-pool type of traveler, but lately I have become more adventurous.
-Last year I cave kayaked in the Channel Islands, did a ropes course plus zip lined on a cruise ship, went to the top of the Eiffel Tower, rode a horse through the Garden of the Gods, went whitewater rafting and took a hot air balloon ride in Arizona.
+Over the years I have cave kayaked in the Channel Islands, completed a ropes course with a zip line on a cruise ship, went to the top of the Eiffel Tower, rode a horse through the Garden of the Gods, went whitewater rafting, did yoga at the edge of Horseshoe Bend, took a hot air balloon ride in Arizona and more!

 Even though there were moments of fear before and during all of these adventures, the best thing was the feeling of accomplishment.

 Out of these experiences, many people have asked how scary was the hot air balloon ride.